- Do you have an adequate emergency fund?

 Typically opening a bank account does not result in a hard pull on your credit, but it can vary per bank.
 Credit Unions on the other hand often do complete hard pulls when joining, I've found.
 Banks sometimes do pull what is called your ChexSystems report, which is similar to a credit report but specifically for banking institutions.
 You can request a free copy of your ChexSystems report if you'd like on their website.

 2. How hard is it to transfer my money from a HYS account to my local bank account?

 Quite easy!
 When you open your account at any of the above institutions, you'll have the option to link your local bank account via ACH.
 Sometimes you can instantly verify the connection and other times you'll have to wait 2-3 business days for two trial/micro deposits to show up in your local bank.
 You'll then enter the amounts of these micro deposits at Discover/Ally/Capital One and then be free to transfer as your wish between accounts.
 I typically push money from my Emergency Fund to my local bank when needed, as opposed to initiating the transfer from my local bank.
 I do this because the above banks don't charge a fee for transfers nor do they have transfer limits typically, whereas I've seen Bank of America charge for outgoing electronic ACH transfers, and Citibank cap outgoing ACH transfers at a low $1,000.
-It is quite obnoxious and cumbersome, so that's why I initiate transfers from Discover, Cap One, or Ally.
+It is quite obnoxious and cumbersome, so that's why I initiate transfers from Marcus, Discover, Capital One, or Ally.
 Marcus even offers from outgoing wire transfers to other accounts in your name, which is a nice perk.